 If you’re looking for a home microscope to use for a few years of home learning, then this shouldn’t be your only choice for a microscope.

-However, they are inexpensive enough that they can be an additional microscope to your at-home student microscope or microscope homeschool use.
+However, they are inexpensive enough that they can be an additional microscope to your at-home student microscope or microscope homeschool use and you can look at small things on the go!

 Popular Microscope Brands